 While some iconic franchises produce memorable classics out of the gate — Mario, Zelda, Mega Man, etc. — others, like Final Fantasy, take a few entries to hit their stride.
 While Final Fantasy was somewhat revolutionary at the time in 1987, featuring a relatively large overworld, strategic turn-based combat, and an epic story following four Light Warriors, it has languished in relative obscurity ever since.

 It’s a grand RPG by NES standards, but there wasn’t enough customization or variety to keep it from devolving into tedium at times.
 If you’ve never played it before, you might want to check it out to see where the franchise started, but it doesn’t hold up super well and was quickly outshined in ’90s.
 The easiest way to play Final Fantasy without using an emulator is to buy it for iOS or Android.

 15. Final Fantasy XV

-The most recent entry in the mainline series took a lot of risks.
-We’ll give it that.
-But it added up to create an experience that felt distinctly un-Final Fantasy-like.
-The western RPG influence is readily on display.
+This game goes to show that not all creative risks pay off.
+The truth is that the overall experience felt distinctly un-Final Fantasy-like, and there’s a heavy western RPG element here.
 Final Fantasy XV is an open-world action RPG that entirely drops random encounters in favor of a real-time battle system.

 16. Final Fantasy II